HwWobbe/Wip-Main/README.md

 ...

 * try to integrate the RstT VeryTrue concepts
+  * let Rst know when this is done
 * PR an attached file
   * ...
 * when should folders be added to this repo?